 About us

-A new generation of farmers is needed in the U.S. to produce food sustainably.
-Raising crops and livestock in climate-friendly ways takes a special focus on ecology.
-Sustainable agriculture follows principles in nature, such as sequestering carbon in the soil, protecting biodiversity, and reducing the use of fossil fuel.
+A new generation of farmers is needed in the U.S. to produce food sustainable.
+Sustainable agriculture conserves our natural resources like fertile soil, clean air, and fresh water.
+It follows basic ecological principles to maintain resources, including carbon sequestration in the soil, nutrient cycling, and increasing biodiversity.
+It relies on renewable energy, such as solar, instead of fossil fuels.
 Livestock can be integrated with crops, trees, and horticultural production, and are part of agricultural systems that are resilient to drought, heat, pests and other challenges.
+Sustainable agriculture also requires a focus on social justice in food systems, such as building communities, equal access to healthy food, and animal welfare.

-The work of Frontline to Farm is supported by our flagship project Beginning Farmer and Rancher Development Program 2020-49400-32401 from the USDA National Institute of Food and Agriculture.
+The work of Frontline to Farm is supported by our flagship project Beginning Farmer and Rancher Development Program 2020-49400-32301 from the USDA National Institute of Food and Agriculture.
+The work is led by faculty in the College of Fine and Applied Arts at Appalachian State University.
+Fanatico and Gibbard co-founded Frontline to Farm in 2020 and co-directed it together through mid-2025.
+App State has been designated as a Military-Friendly university since 2009.
+See article.

 Our Team